bartekkalinka/diagram-to-breadboard/README.md

     sbt fastOptJS

-Then, after opening `index-dev.html` it should show resulting breadboard diagram.
-It's possible to drag components to make whole thing more readable:
+Then, after opening `index-dev.html` it should show resulting breadboard diagram:

 <img src=./static/4roll_breadboard.png width="1100" height="500">

+Most of connection cables are shown as arrows with labels like "U21" or "D05".
+"U" and "D" letters in those labels mean "up"/"down" and refer to upper/lower part of the breadboard.
+It's also possible to drag components with mouse.